-1. Play clip of the Hip Hop group Grandmaster Flash and the Furious Five performing “The Message” (1982).
+1. Play clip of the Hip Hop group Grandmaster Flash and the Furious Five performing “” (1982).
 While watching, students should take notes on the performance and its general subject matter.

 Ask the class: The hook of the song is “It’s like a jungle sometimes, it makes me wonder how I keep from going under.”
 What environment is this song depicting?
 What images stand out to you as a listener?

 2. Working as a class, ask students to generate their own list of the “Elements of Hip Hop” and write responses up on the board.
 (Answers may include: spoken lyrics over a steady beat, looping and sampling tracks, a repetitive “hook,” self-referential or boastful lyrics, scratching an LP, etc.) You will return to this list throughout the lesson.

 1. Explain that the class will be exploring the recordings of Bo Diddley, a Rock and Roll pioneer during the 1950s whose style can be viewed as a precursor to Hip Hop.
 Play a clip of Bo Diddley performing “” in 1965, a song he originally released in 1957.
 Students should pay close attention to both the lyrics and the rhythmic feel of the song.

 - Who is the subject of this song?
 What are some reasons why Bo Diddley might name the song after himself and refer to himself in the third person throughout the lyrics?
 (Answers may include: he is establishing his persona, he is boasting, deriving power as a performer by referring to himself, etc.)

 - Describe the instrumentation of Bo Diddley’s band.
 How do the guitars, drums, and backup singers reinforce the rhythm of the music?
 (Answers may include: all the instruments are playing a similar rhythm, the beat is emphasized by the dancing, etc.)